 We're a young university, but we are making our mark.
-ACU is ranked in the top 40 of Generation Y universities worldwide1 and in the top 10 Catholic universities2.
+ACU is ranked in the top 50 of Generation Y universities worldwide1 and in the top 10 Catholic universities2.
 We have more than 200 partners on six continents, community engagement opportunities around the globe, and a campus in Rome, Italy.

 The faculty is deeply engaged with industry, government, and the community.
+And all our courses offer work placements, internships with leading companies, or volunteering opportunities.

-Our curricula are developed and refined in conjunction with industry leaders to ensure they reflect local and international knowledge, rapid changes in the health environment, and advances in student learning.
+Our curricula are developed and refined in conjunction with industry leaders, to ensure they reflect local and international knowledge, rapid changes in the health environment, and advances in student learning.

 ACU has three research institutes focusing on health sciences - the Mary MacKillop Institute for Health Research, the Nursing Research Institute, and the Institute for Positive Psychology and Education.
-In the latest Excellence in Research for Australia (ERA) assessment, we received the top score for research in cardiorespiratory medicine and haematology, clinical sciences, cognitive sciences, human movement and sports science, nursing, nutrition and dietetics, psychology, public health and health services3.
+In the latest Excellence in Research for Australia (ERA) assessment, we received the top score for research in psychology, cardiorespiratory medicine and haematology, clinical sciences, cognitive sciences, human movement and sports science, nursing, nutrition and dietetics, and public health and health services.